Let’s talk about something very important to me: how to pronounce my name, Kim!

 On top of that, when we distinguish between long and short vowel sounds, we don’t actually worry about their length.

-Instead, we need to focus on the shape of your mouth and how this affects your pitch.
+Instead, we need to focus on the tension and shape of your mouth and how this affects your pitch.

 Pay Attention to How Your Mouth Moves When Saying Vowel Sounds

 To distinguish between the short “i” and long “ee,” pay attention to how my mouth moves in the video above.

 When I say “Kim,” my mouth does not open very much.

 To produce the short sound “i,” my jaw drops a little bit and my mouth is more closed than it would be for a long vowel sound.